fkie-cad/amides/README.md

 ### Performing Tainted Training

 Tainted training is performed in the same way as training misuse classification models.
 For tainted training, the `--tainted-benign-samples` and `--tainted-seed` options are provided to `train.py`.
 The `tainted-benign-samples` option takes a value between 0 and 100 and defines the fraction of evasions that are used as benign training samples.
-In order to re-create tainted training results, the `tainted-seed` parameter can be provided.
-The seed value fixes the set of evasions that are used for tainting.
+In order to recreate tainted training results, the `tainted-seed` parameter can be provided.
+The seed value determines the set of evasions that are used for tainting.
 Executing

 ```bash
 ./bin/train.py --benign-samples "../data/socbed/process_creation/train" --events-dir "../data/sigma/events/windows/process_creation" --rules-dir "../data/sigma/rules/windows/process_creation" --type "misuse" --malicious-samples-type "rule_filters" --tainted-benign-samples 10.0 --tainted-seed 42 --search-params --cv 5 --mcc-scaling --mcc-threshold 0.5 --result-name "misuse_model_tainted" --out-dir "models/process_creation/tainted/10"
 ```

 trains and optimizes a misuse classification  model using 10% of the evasions as benign samples.
-The seeding to fix the set of evasions that are used for tainting is 42.
+The seeding to determine the set of evasions that are used for tainting is 42.

 Tainted share and tainted seed values are held by `TrainingResult` objects.
 When the model is validated, `validate.py` takes the tainted seed and share values to remove the evasions already used for training.
-Evaluation of tainted training models is performed by `eval_mcc_scaling.py` the same way as other validation results.
+Evaluation of tainted training models is performed by `eval_mcc_scaling.py` in the same way as other validation results.

 Visualising precision and recall of the `EvaluationResult` objects of multiple tainted training results can be done with the `plot_multi_tainted.py` script.
 An optional base result without any tainting can be tainted using the `--base-result` flag